ajpalok/2haas-v-1/_posts/2020-06-30-poopy-flower.md

 author: ajpalok
 ---

 This a drawing of a poopy flower.
-Watch this on [YouTube](https://youtu.be/9HdxSmMryhA)
+Watch the video:
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/9HdxSmMryhA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The photo of the reference is